chrisclarke01/ultimate-lineup-picker/README.md

 ## Completed Improvements

+- [X] Allow users to adjust player amount (ie, 2 QB, 1 WR, etc)
+- [X] Add ability to automatically check the position, team, and upcoming opponent of each entered player
 - [X] Add loading animation while backend calculates
 - [X] Add a way to restrict odds for only the immediate next game being played
 - [X] Use odds price to improve calculations on over/unders